KavidiDeSilva/ProductAssistBot/README.md

 ## Contributing

 Please follow the [contribution guidelines](CONTRIBUTING.md) when submitting code changes.
-Also, please be sure to change the `API_KEY` value in `ChatGPTClient.java` to your own ChatGPT API key before testing or deploying the application.
+Also, please be sure to change the `API_KEY` value in `ChatbotService.java` to your own ChatGPT API key before testing or deploying the application.

 ## Credits